Why Tooth Extractions are Performed

 Dry socket, or alveolitis, is a condition that can result from the blood clot in the socket being lost.
 This blood clot aids the socket in recovering from the extraction, preventing infections from getting into your body.

 Using a straw, spitting, and rinsing your mouth are all ways that you can dislodge the socket.
-Smokers are also more likely to develop dry socket.
+Smokers are also more likely to develop dry sockets.

 Nerve Injury